 Hammer also owns a degree in computer graphics.
 “I’m really into computer technology and the development of new gadgets, and I build computers from scratch,” says Hammer, who dreams of someday opening his own graphic design studio.

-He enjoys the adrenalin rush of extreme sports like bungee jumping so for the Globetrotters' third annual trick shot day, Hammer took a leap off of the Stratosphere in Las Vegas and made the world's highest basketball bungee dunk from 855 feet in the air.
-Hammer also enjoys skydiving and has jumped out of an airplane 10 times.
-On his spare time, he likes riding jet skis, reading, boating, fishing and playing ping-pong.
+He enjoys the adrenalin rush of extreme sports like bungee jumping, so for the Globetrotters' third annual World Trick Shot Day, Hammer took a leap off of the Stratosphere in Las Vegas and made the world's highest basketball bungee dunk from 855 feet in the air.
+Hammer also enjoys skydiving and has jumped out of an airplane over 30 times, including a sky diving slam dunk for World Trick Shot Day in 2019.
+In his spare time, he likes riding jet skis, reading, boating, fishing and playing ping pong.
 His hidden talents include cooking and riding a unicycle is a hidden talent of Hammer’s.

-As a Globetrotter, he’s traveled to all 50 U.S. states with the world-famous team.
+As a Globetrotter, he’s traveled to all 50 U.S. states.
 Hammer has made appearances on GAC’s “Top 20 Countdown,” and ABC’s “Good Morning America.”
+He was a part of a first ever visit to the United Nations headquarters in New York City with his Globetrotter teammates in November 2019.